Snoozy/marble-ios/README.md

 NSDate function convertToTimeString(time:) sometimes returns WTF.

-New Comment text field has white space between it and the keyboard.
+-- New Comment text field has white space between it and the keyboard.
+(Test)

 -- Images currently not loaded asynchronously. <<<<< IMPORTANT (Test)